-Unsolicited messages are fine for as long as they are customized.
-It shouldn’t look like a marketing message, rather a chance to create a solid partnership that’ll be beneficial for everyone involved.
+Unsolicited messages are fine as long as they are customized.
+It shouldn’t look like a marketing message, but rather a chance to create a solid partnership that’ll be beneficial for everyone involved.

 Here are a few more things to keep in mind:

 It is very important to look professional when you approach a brand.
 You shouldn’t come across as desperate or too needy.
 Instead, write a message that makes the brand feel that they need you.